votranphi/chat-application/README.md

 ### As an administrator

-After running the Server project, you will need to find out the IP of your device and fill it in the textbox.
-About the Port, you can use any Port that can be use.
-Remember to announce the Server IP and the Port so that user can connect to the Server.
+After running the Server project, you will need to find out the Port number and fill it in the textbox, you can use any Port that can be use.
+Remember to announce the Port so that user can connect to the Server.
 Finally, click the listen button and the Server will start to listen user's connecting request.
 ## Features
 - Multiple clients can connect to the server and communicate with each other
 - Each client can send and receive messages in real-time